Diffchecker

 Compare Two XML Files Online

-Compare two XML files online with a semantic diff that understands the document tree, not just text.
-Elements are matched by ID, name, or content, so reformatting, reordering, and whitespace differences never produce a false diff.
+Compare two XML files online with a semantic diff that understands the document tree, not just the text.
+Elements are matched by their identity — a namespace, an id-like attribute, or their content — so reformatting, reordering, and whitespace differences never produce a false diff.
+What's reported is the changes that actually matter.

-Built for SOAP payloads, XSD schemas, and vendor XML you wouldn't paste into a random website: both documents are parsed client-side, compared in memory, and discarded when you close the tab.
-No upload endpoint, no logging, safe for credentials-bearing XML and internal schemas.
+Built for SOAP payloads, XSD schemas, and vendor XML you wouldn't paste into a random website: both documents are parsed in your browser, compared in memory, and discarded when you close the tab.
+No upload endpoint, no logging — safe for credential-bearing XML and internal schemas.

 Types of XML Differences Detected